 Set Specific Times in the Day to Check Emails

 Beyond the obvious distractions from our mobile devices, we’re also bombarded with email notifications on our laptops and work computers.
 With what we already know about the issues with distractions and our focus, creating set times throughout your day to check emails will help you keep your concentration on the task at hand rather than jumping sporadically from thought to thought.
 Depending on the potential urgency of the emails that you receive day-to-day, it will obviously be necessary for some to set these times more frequently during the day than others.
 Develop a plan (and adjust accordingly) as far as when you’re going to check your emails and don’t allow notifications and the perceived need to respond instantly to everyone’s requests take you away from what’s in front of you.

 Putting aside the numerous notifications we receive, many of us are also driving full speed into tab overdose territory.
 One contributing factor here is that operating systems and software updates have made it easier for us to cram more and more content onto our screens concurrently.
 We think that we’re being more productive, but the myth of our ability to multitask has been debunked time and time again, and we end up decreasing the overall quality of the projects we’re working on.
 Eliminating clutter is also an unequivocally good thing.
 All of those pages and documents will still be there when you’re actually ready to attend to them.
 Give yourself the time and space to get to where you need to be on individual tasks rather than thinking you can complete everything at once.

 Eliminating distractions is no easy task and will likely remain a work in progress as technology continues to increase its prevalence in our lives.
-However, by starting to incorporate these methods into your routine, you will almost certainly see positive results in your productivity and overall sense of well-being.
+However, by starting to incorporate these methods into your routine, you will almost certainly see positive results and be more productive.
 Do you have methods for eliminating distractions that I didn’t mention?
 Feel free to share any ideas that you can bring to the table in the comments below.